MingyuYang-Yale/BENG469/SP25/Lab6_nanoCUT&Tag/README.md

 In this computational lab, we will go through some of the downtream analysis for multi-modality epigenetic data using the examples of Nano CUT&Tag in the paper https://www.nature.com/articles/s41596-023-00932-6.

 ### Pre-lab task:
-1. Download "L6_nanoCUTTag.Rmd" from Files on Canvas.
+1. Download "L6_nanoCUTTag.Rmd" under "2-27-2025 _ L6 _ scCUT&Tag histone modification/" from Files on Canvas.

 2. Upload the files to your project folder on HPC: